docker/docs/installation.md

 In this optional step, you configure support for UCP's high-availability feature.
 You do this by adding one or more UCP *replicas* using the bootstrapper's `ucp join` subcommand.
 The first time you install, you should skip this optional step and try it later.
-Later, try an install where your configure high-availability.
+Later, try an install where you configure high-availability.

-When adding nodes to your cluster, you decide which nodes you to use as *replicas* and which nodes are simply additional Engines for extra capacity.
-A replica is node in your cluster that can act as an additional UCP controller.
+When adding nodes to your cluster, you decide which nodes you to use as *replicas* and which nodes are simply for extra capacity.
+A replica is a node in your cluster that can act as an additional UCP controller.
 Should the primary controller fail, a replica can take over the controller role for the cluster.
 If you are trying out the optional HA deployment: